originphp/framework/README.md

 - Service Objects
 - Repositories
 - Query Objects
-- Send Email using SMTP
+- Send Email using SMTP with support OAUTH2
 - Mailboxes - receive and process emails using piping, IMAP or POP3.
 - Collections
 - and much more